 Mont Kiara is a long-time expat neighbourhood.
 Located further out of town, this area is considered a high-end area packed with foreigners who call Malaysia home.

 There are many international schools, grocery stores, fancy highrises, shopping malls and little cafes here.

 Somehow, you can feel the ‘expat vibe’ just by watching them jog around the area or bring their dogs for a walk.

-This Kuala Lumpur living and working scene can be very expensive.
+Co living Kuala Lumpur and working scene can be very expensive.
 But it’s possible to find a room in a basic shared apartment for as low as $250 per month.